go-micro/.github/profile/README.md

 - [Discord](https://discord.gg/qV3HvnEJfB)

+## Roadmap

+See [the public roadmap](https://github.com/orgs/go-micro/projects/2) to understand more about the high level goals.

 ## Maintainers

 Go micro a community driven project, and contributions are very welcome.
 We are also always looking for new maintainers.